Mids record six first-place performances

 The 2011-12 season was another memorable one for the Mids.
 Navy defeated both Virginia (15th at 2012 NCAA Championship) and Penn State (23rd at NCAA Championship) on its way to tallying an 11-1 record during the regular season.
-The Mids then became the first team in Patriot League history to win all 18 swimming events at the league meet, then won the ECAC title for the fourth time in four years.
+The Mids then became the first team in Patriot League history to win all 18 swimming events at the league meet, and won the ECAC title for the fourth time in four years.
 The year concluded with 13 Mids qualifying for the 2012 U.S. Olympic Trials.

 Navy's 2011-12 campaign came on the heels of a successful 2010-11 regular season that was highlighted by the Mids becoming the first team in the two-decade existence of DeNunzio Pool to defeat Princeton.
 The Mids posted a 167-133 win over the Tigers that day to snap Princeton's home-pool winning streak of 94 meets.
 The Mids then established a new team points tally at the Patriot League Championship for the third consecutive year (1,031.5 pts.) to win the meet by 452.5 points.
 The year was capped off by Navy winning its third ECAC title in the last three seasons.

 With the success of the overall program, Navy also has consistently qualified individual athletes for national meets under Roberts.
-The program returned to the NCAA Championship Meet for the first time in nearly a decade during his inaugural season of 2004, with four swimmers competing in a combined six individual events at the national meet –– which included Noah White’s ‘A’ cut time in the 50 free –– and earning a pair of Honorable Mention All-America certificates in two relay events.
+The program returned to the NCAA Championship Meet for the first time in nearly a decade during his inaugural season of 2004, with four swimmers competing in a combined six individual events at the national meet ---- which included Noah White's `A' cut time in the 50 free ---- and earning Honorable Mention All-America certificates in a pair of relay events.